amitdubey88/VibeSync/README.md

 ---
 <div align="center">
-  Built with ❤️ by the VibeSync Team.
+  Built with ❤️ by the Amit Dubey.
 </div>